Kietpawpan/carbon/README.md

 _due to the ZPOT Kaeokla for You Project_

 ## Background
 Based on Thailand’s population, the country was estimated to emit around 2,887.04 tonCO<sub>2</sub>eq/day or 1.05 million tons/year due to plastic waste.
-These emissions contribute to global GHG emissions, highlighting the need to __control plastic consumption and improve waste management practices__.[^1] How?
+These emissions contribute to global GHG emissions, highlighting the need to __control plastic consumption and improve waste management practices__.[^1]

-Since 2023, ZPOT conducted a project called "_Kaeokla for You_", to let governmental staffs contribute to carbon emision reduction and carbon sequestration through plastic cup resue for reforestration.
+In 2023, ZPOT conducted a project called "_Kaeokla for You_", to reduce carbon emission and to increase carbon sequestration through the reuse of plastic cups for seed cultivation.
 Below is the project activities:

 ```mermaid
 sequenceDiagram